 In Chapter 5, we mentioned Adam Smith's concept of the invisible hand, according to which people acting in their own self-interest would, through markets, promote the general welfare.
-The concept of the invisible hand has become very famous, but it is often taken out of context to mean that if people only behave with self-interest, they will also always do what is best for the entire society.
+The concept of the invisible hand is famous, but it is often taken out of context to mean only by behaving in their self-interest will people do what is best for the entire society.

 This interpretation would have astonished Smith, who, before writing An Inquiry into the Nature and Causes of the Wealth of Nations, had written another book, The Theory of Moral Sentiments, in which he examined the issue of how people are motivated.
 His emphasis there is on the desire of people to have self-respect and the respect of others.
-He assumes that such respect depends on people acting honorably, justly, and with empathy for others in their community.
-Smith recognizes that selfish desires play a large role but believes that they will be held in check by people's "moral sentiments" (the universal desire for self-respect and the respect of others).
+While he recognizes that selfish desires often motivate people, he believes that they will be held in check by "moral sentiments" and a degree of empathy toward others.
+Thus, Smith's vision of human motivation was one in which individual self-interest was mixed with social motives.